Basecamp Leopard Hill: Our full report

 - Food quality

-Breakfast can either be packed and taken in to the bush for your morning drive, or a more formal affair back at camp.
-You can expect a selection of fresh fruit, yoghurt and bread followed by a hot breakfast with eggs cooked to order.
+Breakfast can either be packed and taken into the bush for your morning drive, or a more formal affair back at camp.
+You can expect a selection of fresh fruit, yoghurt, and bread followed by a hot breakfast with eggs cooked to order.

 Lunch is normally three courses, typically starting with soup, which may be followed by a creamy pasta dish, and then finished with a sweet course such as ice-cream.
-The three-course dinner can either be in the dining tent, or sometimes on your own private veranda. - Dining style
+On our last visit, we enjoyed a light green salad followed by a deliciously spicy curry and vanilla ice cream.

 - Individual Tables